NetroScript/TF2Pickup.org-WinrateBot/README.md

 This bot hooks as additional connection into your already existing bot for your [tf2pickup.org](https://github.com/tf2pickup-org/server) instance.

-It offers a single `!winrate <Arguments>` command to show exactly that.
+It offers a `!winrate <Arguments>` command to show exactly that.
 To get more info about it, you can run `!winrate help` or `!winrate ?`.
 Then you will be shown the following text:

 ```
 Please use the command the following way: !winrate <player> [<<teammate>][><enemy>][!<<not teammate>][!><not enemy>][|<days since>].